Franrobel/HTML-CSS-Coursework-Week2/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Francisco
-- Your City:
+- Your City: Barcelona, España
-- Your Slack Name:
+- Your Slack Name: Francisco Rodriguez

 # Homework Details

-- Module:
+- Module: HTML-CSS
-- Week:
+- Week: 2

 # Notes

 - What did you find easy?

 - What did you find hard?
+I didn't finished yet but for now I found hard to define what height and width assign to each element.
+I also think that setting the media queries and how to work fine with position absolute relative and fixed are kind of difficult too

 - What do you still not understand?